 Apple's iOS 13 brings nearly all of the image adjustment options to video as well.
 The only one missing is "Brilliance."
 To get to the adjustments, tap the adjustments icon (a circular dial with dots around it) in the toolbar.

-The first option will be "Auto" enhance (the magic wand icon), which tries to figure out what's in the video and adjust the settings to an optimal look.
+The first option will be "Auto" enhance (the magic wand icon), which tries to figure out what's in the video and adjust the settings to an optimal look, but you still need to move the slider to see anything happen.
 It generally does an excellent job, but if you want to tweak things a bit more, there are a whole lot more options to the right of the enhance tool.
 These options include:

 - Black Point